Petten nuclear reactor

 The Petten High Flux Reactor (HFR) is a nuclear research reactor located in Petten, Netherlands.
 The HFR is on the premises of the Petten research centre and it is a high flux reactor.
 It is owned by the Joint Research Centre (JRC) and managed by the Nuclear Research and Consultancy Group (NRG).
+The HFR’s original purpose was to provide experience and irradiation capabilities for the nascent Dutch nuclear power program.
+Construction began in 1958, and the reactor reached criticality on the 9th of November, 1961.

+History

+The construction of the HFR was one of the first contracts to be fulfilled by the Nuclear Reactor Engineering Organisation (also known as Nuclear Products - ERCO), an unincorporated division of American Car & Foundry Industries Incorporated (ACF) that formed in 1954 in order to enable ACF to enter the commercial nuclear reactor sector.
+The contract was signed in May 1956.
+Under the Atoms for Peace program, an export license was granted to ACF and construction began at the site in Petten in 1958.
+However, in 1959 ACF sold its nuclear division to Allis-Chalmers, who took over the project and commissioned the reactor, reaching criticality two years behind schedule on November 9th, 1961.

 Medical importance

 Apart from its function as a research centre, the HFR is a large producer of radioactive material for the purpose of medical diagnosis and the treatment of cancer (radiopharmaceuticals).
-The nuclear facility supplies 60% of the European demand for medical isotopes.
+As of 2010 the nuclear facility supplied about 60% of the European demand for medical isotopes.
 Also at the high flux reactor, one of the neutron beam channels, which was originally installed for performing fundamental research, has been specially modified for the direct irradiation of patients.
 This allows use of neutrons for the treatment of tumors after saturation of these tumors with a pharmaceutical containing boron.
 When hit by a weak neutron beam, boron will locally emit radiation that will destroy the tumor.
 This technique is mainly suitable for the treatment of brain tumors.